 Jung maintained that psychology must go deeper than the intellect because “the totality of the psyche can never be grasped by intellect alone.”
 Like it or not, “the psyche seeks an expression that will embrace its total nature.”
 As a young man, Jung’s goal had been to advance conventional scientific study of the psyche.
 Then, he reports, speaking of his confrontation with the unconscious, “I hit upon this stream of lava, and the heat of its fires reshaped my life.
 That was the primal stuff which compelled me to work upon it, and my works are a more or less successful endeavor to incorporate this incandescent matter into the contemporary picture of the world.”

 Some who find their psychedelic experiences validated in Jung’s writings suppose that, at one time or another, Jung must have tried psychedelics himself.
 He was reportedly an acquaintance of the mescaline researcher Kurt Beringer, so he could have experimented with mescaline in the 1920s, they suggest; or perhaps he tried peyote when he spent time with Native Americans in New Mexico.
 Many also point to Jung’s Red Book paintings as evidence that he had used psychedelics.
 The imagery and themes in these paintings certainly reflect a psychedelic sensibility.
 Yet there’s good reason to believe Jung when he says he never used psychedelic substances nor gave them to anyone else.
 Jung’s psychology is remarkably relevant to psychedelic experience because psychedelic substances such as LSD, psilocybin, mescaline, and ayahuasca open one to the same extraordinary realms of the psyche that Jung so courageously explored and so thoroughly elucidated—without psychedelic substances.
-Indeed, Jung vehemently questioned the value of psychedelics for personal growth, and he uncompromisingly opposed their therapeutic application.
+Indeed, Jung vehemently questioned the value of psychedelics for personal growth, and he uncompromisingly opposed their therapeutic application, namely recognized as psychedelic therapy.

 Unfortunately, Jung’s adamant disapproval of psychedelics has led to an enduring taboo against the study of psychedelic experiences by Jungians.
 Consequently, despite the exceptional relevance of Jung’s psychology to psychedelic experience, Jungians have paid little attention to the subject.
 In this book, I address the important issues that Jung raises by considering the limitations as well as the wisdom of his critique.
 And I explore the penetrating insights into psychedelic experiences that are implicit in his approach to the psyche’s structure and dynamics.
 I place special emphasis on Jung’s unique understanding of a person’s challenging yet potentially transformative confrontation with the archetypes of the collective unconscious.
 I demonstrate in particular how archetypal levels of experience associated with trauma, psychosis, and the shadow (the denied aspects of one’s nature), as elucidated by Jung, can help us understand especially challenging psychedelic experiences and their transformative potential.
 I also show how this knowledge can lead to substantial improvements in psychedelic-enhanced psychotherapy.